-Up to 1500m elevation: No change in insulation system requirement.

-• 1500 to 3000m elevation: Only alternators of up to 11kV terminal voltage are permitted with insulation enhancement and additional de-rate.

-• 3000 to 4000m elevation: Only alternators of up to 6.6kV terminal voltage are permitted with insulation enhancement and additional de-rate.

-Not an industry standard but derived from Paschen's curve and due to the compactness of our alternators design for satisfactory operation at normal elevations.

-Please refer to applications@cummins.com for guidance.
+- Up to 1500m elevation: No change in insulation system requirement. - 1500 to 3000m elevation: Only alternators of up to 11kV terminal voltage are permitted with insulation enhancement and additional de-rate.
+3000 to 4000m elevation: Only alternators of up to 6.6kV terminal voltage are - m elevation: Only alternators of up to 6.6kV terminal voltage are permitted with insulation enhancement and additional de-rate. - Not an industry standard but derived from Paschen's curve and due to the compactness of our alternators design for satisfactory operation at normal elevations. - Please refer to applications@cummins.com for guidance.